L4ki/Relax-Plasma-Themes/README.md

 Icons
 ------

-Added new icons: apps 48
+Added new icons: categoties 22